Assignment 7: System Monitor with Interrupts

 • README.md: edit this text file to communicate with us about your submission

-• the subdirectories mylib and template show how to build and use your libpi
+• the subdirectories mylib and fullsystem show how to build and use your libmymango

-• mylib has symbolic links to your module source files and a Makefile to build libmypi.a
+• mylib has symbolic links to your module source files and a Makefile to build libmymango.a

-Refresh yourself on the code you wrote for assignment 5.
-The keyboard module calls ps2_read to get a scancode.
-A call to ps2_read waits for the next scancode to arrive.
-"Waiting" is a tight loop that repeatedly calls gpio_read on the clock GPIO until it observes the level transition from high to low, i.e. falling edge.
-If your code isn't reading the GPIO at the moment the edge falls, it misses the event.
-Furthermore, the CPU spins just waiting for this event and can't do anything else while it does.
-The polling implementation both misses events and is extremely inefficient.
+Review the ps2_read function you wrote for assignment 5.
+It operates by polling.
+When asked to read the next scancode, it waits in a tight loop repeatedly calling gpio_read on the clock gpio until it observes a transition from high to low, i.e. a falling edge.
+If the code isn't reading the gpio at the moment the edge falls, it misses the event.
+Furthermore, the CPU is wholly consumed with waiting and can't do anything else.
+The drawbacks of the polling implementation are that it can miss events and it precludes doing other tasks.

 Interrupts solve this problem.
-Instead of running a spin loop waiting for a falling edge, your code can configure the hardware to issue an interrupt when it sees a falling edge.
-The interrupt handler jumps in to immediately read the data when it is available, never missing a bit.
+Instead of repeatedly polling to observe the falling edge, you configure the hardware to issue an interrupt on a falling edge event.
+The interrupt handler is invoked to immediately read the data when it is available, never missing a bit.

 1) Configuring PS/2 interrupts

-In your ps2 module, implement a handler function that responds to the falling edge event on the clock GPIO by reading a bit from the data GPIO.
-The handler function will need to know which PS/2 device received the event; we recommend that you use the handler's aux_data pointer to pass the ps2_device_t *.
-For now, your handler can just announce the interrupt with a quick uart_putchar('+'). (if you want to get fancy you could uart_putchar('0') or '1' based on the data bit read, but stay away from complex printf; there isn't much time).
-Be sure that the handler also clears the event or it will endlessly re-trigger.
+Start by writing a basic handler function that reads a bit from the data gpio.
+The handler function needs to know which gpio to read from.
+The clock and data gpio are stored in the ps_device_t struct; we recommend you use the aux_data argument to pass a pointer to that struct.
+For now, have your handler just announce the interrupt with a quick uart_putchar('+'). (if feeling fancy, can putchar '0' or '1' based on the data bit read, but stay away from complex printf; there isn't time).
+Be sure that the handler clears the interrupt or it will endlessly re-trigger.

-• register your handler function for gpio events on the device's clock GPIO
+• register your function as handler for the interrupt

-There are several steps to configuring interrupts; your work from lab7 may be helpful to review if you're missing a step or have them out of order.
-Some steps are handled in local context, others managed globally, i.e. GPIO interrupts are configured within the PS/2 module and the top-level interrupts are configured in the main program.
+Some parts of arranging interrupts happen in a local context (i.e. per specific PS/2 device), others steps are taken globally (once for the entire program).
+You configure the gpio interrupt within the PS/2 module and interact with the top-level interrupts in the program main.
 This reflects the level at which the modules interact with the interrupt systems.
-Interacting with GPIO interrupts is localized within PS/2 module; this is mostly a private matter of the PS/2 module implementation.
-The top-level interrupts module is configured in the program main function.
-The top-level interrupts module acts globally and use must be coordinated across the entire program.
+Interacting with gpio interrupts is localized within PS/2 module; this is mostly a private matter of the PS/2 module implementation.
+The top-level interrupts module acts globally and use must be coordinated across the entire program; it is managed in the program main.

-Use the function check_interrupts_received of test_interrupts.c to confirm that your handler is correctly configured and enabled.
-When you type a key, the handler should output a + for each bit in the scancode.
-How many + correspond to one key press?
+Test using the function check_interrupts_received of test_interrupts.c to confirm that your handler works.
+When you type a key, the handler should output a digit for each bit, 11 bits in total per scancode.

-Remember, interrupt code should be simple and fast.
-You want to be simple because debugging interrupts is so hard.
-You want it to be fast because you don't want to delay/miss the next interrupt.
-Calling a complex printf in your handler, for example, could cause you to miss clock edges: printing a single character takes almost 100 microseconds, which is the same length as a PS/2 clock pulse.
+Ideally you want your interrupt handler to be simple and fast.
+Simple is important because debugging interrupts is hard.
+Fast is important because you don't want to delay/miss the next interrupt.
+Calling printf in your handler, for example, could cause you to miss clock edges as even a relatively simple printf can take tens or hundreds of microseconds, which is longer than the period between PS/2 clock pulses.

 2) Gather a PS/2 scancode